Orthopedic Tips For Athletes With Knock Knees

 Surgery for Knock Knees

-When exercise and non-invasive treatment doesn’t alleviate the pain and symptoms of knock knees – surgery may be the treatment of choice for athletes with knock knees.
+When exercise and non-invasive treatment don’t alleviate the pain and symptoms of knock knees – surgery may be the treatment of choice for athletes with knock knees.
 The deformity can be surgically corrected.
-If you are an athlete who suffers from knock knees - you may benefit from a surgery called an osteotomy.
+If you are an athlete who suffers from knock knees, you may benefit from an osteotomy surgery.

 The goal of this surgery is to slow down the wear and tear of the knee and prevent a knee replacement surgery down the road.
 It will also prevent and reduce the pain you are having now and decrease the likelihood of arthritis in the future.

 During this procedure, a surgical cut is made in the bone.
-Then either an internal or external device is placed to correct the deformity, without removing any additional bone.
-The proper device will be chosen by your orthopedic surgeon depending on your deformity.
+Then either an internal or external device is placed to correct the deformity without removing any additional bone.
+Your orthopedic surgeon will choose the proper device depending on your deformity.

 Recovery from surgery for knock knees includes physical therapy.
 You should be able to get back to your normal activities after a few weeks.